Regular Group Classes

 1

 Classes are designed to keep you moving and generate heat, so you’re not being still for too long getting cold.
 In warmer weather, we manage pace and hydration.
 You don’t need perfect conditions, just bring layers.
-Light rain isn’t usually an issue - you could always bring a towel to stop your mat getting slippy.
+Light rain isn’t usually an issue and classes will go ahead - you could always bring a towel to stop your mat getting slippy.
 In more extreme conditions, classes will be adjusted or rescheduled.
 You’ll always be informed in advance wherever possible.

 What if the ground is uneven or a bit damp?